Jonnen98cool/CTF_task_manager/README.md

     - What you have configured so far:
     Request from Internet to your router `http://*redacted*:5002` --> router port forwarding rule forwards request to service running at `192.168.0.100:5001` --> Virtualbox port forwarding rule engages, request forwarded to VM service running at `10.0.2.15:5001` --> VM docker container has port 5001 exposed and the network is bridged, so request gets sent to container Nginx server listening on 5001.

 4. **Using the app**: You should now be able to access the app at `http://127.0.0.1:5001`.
-Users outside of your internal network can access it with `http://*your_router_ip*:*router_public_port*`.
+Users outside of your internal network can access it with `http://*your_router_ip*:*router_public_port*` (find your router's external ip: [https://www.whatsmyip.org/](https://www.whatsmyip.org/) ).
 Note that you will not be able to access the app at your routers external ip from within its internal network, you have to go through localhost.
     - Prevent the 401 error when accessing the app by logging in at `/login`.
 Your admin login credentials are shown in the container output in the form of a 32 char string, eg. `07b92a8a1eaa4297b2ad4f3aeda2d1ee`.
 After that you can add new users in `/admin`.
     - You can close the server by `Ctrl + c`:ing out of the container.
 You can start the server again with `FRESH_DB=0` to keep everything the way you left it.